Hawaii0821/FaceAttr-Analysis/README.md

 ### Dataset

-- CelebA: about 162770 train images and  about 39829 test images.
+- CelebA: about 162770 train images and  about 39829 test images. （Precropped）
 - LFWA: todo....

 ### Methods